What Does a Personal Injury Attorney Do?

 A personal injury attorney helps clients with claims regarding injuries they sustain due to the negligence of others.
-These claims can include direct injuries from assault and battery, automobile accidents, defective or malfunctioning products, negligent conditions on someone else’s property (such as slipping and falling), slander, libel and defamation, or medical malpractice.
+These claims can include direct injuries from assault and battery, automobile accidents, defective or malfunctioning products, negligent conditions on someone else’s property (such as slipping and falling), slander, libel, defamation, or medical malpractice.

 Basic knowledge of human anatomy, standard medical terms, and even physics can be helpful to a personal injury attorney.
-They will frequently have to collaborate with, and take depositions from, medical professionals or reconstruct the details of an accident that caused an injury.
+They will frequently have to collaborate with and take depositions from medical professionals or reconstruct the details of an accident that caused an injury.
 Knowledge of insurance and liability laws relating to the attorney’s area of specialization is also critical.
 Skills common to most attorney positions — such as written and verbal communication, research, and negotiation — are crucial for a personal injury attorney.